 Allows configuration of the Intent Output Plug-in for the profile.
 The Intent Output Plug-in allows the captured data to be sent to an application in the form of an implicit Intent.
-Refer to the Android Developer web site for more information, developer.android.com.
+Refer to the Android Developer web site for more information, http://developer.android.com.

 - Enabled Enables or disables this plug-in.
-A check in the checkbox indicates that the plug-in is enabled (default disabled). - Intent action Enter the Intent Action name (required). - Intent category Enter the Intent Category name (required). - Intent delivery Select the method by which the intent is delivered: - Send via StartActivity (default) - Send via startService - Broadcast intent - Receiver foreground flag (disabled) - Advanced data formatting is a way to customizing data before transmission.
+A check in the checkbox indicates that the plug-in is enabled (default disabled). - Intent action Enter the Intent Action name (required). - Intent category Enter the Intent Category name (required). - Intent delivery Select the method by which the intent is delivered: - Send via StartActivity - Send via startService (default) - Broadcast intent - Receiver foreground flag Set Broadcast intent flag in Intent delivery.
+(DS3678). - Advanced data formatting is a way to customizing data before transmission.
 Use advanced data formatting (ADF) to edit scan data to suit requirements. - Enable Enables or disables ADF.
 A check in the checkbox indicates that ADF is enabled (default disabled). - Rules ADF uses rules to customize data.
 These rules perform detailed actions when the data meets certain criteria.
 One rule may consist of single or multiple criteria applied to single or multiple actions.
-See Generating Advanced Data Formatting Rules on page 174 for more information.
+See Generating Advanced Data Formatting Rules on page 175 for more information.